 How to fix it: "Don't be scared of the meat counter," says Executive Chef Hugo Bolanos with Wolfgang Puck at Hotel Bel-Air in Los Angeles.
 You'll find whole slabs and can have it sliced exactly how you want it.
 "I recommend 1/8-inch slices or about 14 to 16 slices per pound," Bolanos says.

 Mistake: Only thinking of bacon at breakfast.

 Yes, bacon and eggs are a dream team.
 But bacon is versatile!

 How to fix it: Chefs also love bacon for bread and desserts.
 Try adding it into your cornbread, suggests Beckman.
 Or use the bacon grease in place of butter in some homemade biscuits, suggests Royster.
 Another idea?
-Use bacon grease for a savory addition to the frosting on cinnamon rolls, suggests Executive Chef Adam Vero, with Hearth & Dram in Denver, Colorado.
+Use bacon grease for a savory addition to the frosting on cinnamon rolls, suggests Executive Chef Adam Vero of Guard and Grace in Denver, Colorado.